Hold a lot of hands…Demonstrate compassion & empathy…Deploy overwhelming kindness. We need less trauma jockeys in EMS…we need more hand-holders.

 Can applying cold water to a person’s face really drop their heart rate?
 I have special guest, paramedic Andaew Lau, join me in this video as we test it out.
 Watch to find out if this trick really works!

 An essential step in consistently establishing IV’s, especially when your patient has those dreaded “rolling” veins, is stabilizing the target vein.
-Mike Stewart invites back a favorite guest, paramedic Stacey Crump, to demonstrate a little trick to help you improve your IV starts.
+(To have a little fun, can you spot the two scenes in which we used rubber arms??)
+Mike Stewart invites back a favorite guest, paramedic Stacey Crump, to demonstrate a little trick that […]

 Save the finger without having to damage the patient’s ring!
 Mike has a chat with Stacey Crump, a fellow paramedic, to try out a neat trick for getting a stuck ring off of a swollen finger without the need to cut the ring or use special tools!